Dvorat Hatavor is a silk and honey farm near Mount Tabor. There is also a visitors center, which offers educational programs and family activities.

 Email: bee@tour-galilee.co.il

-And now, let’s visit the Dvorat Hatavor visitors center.
+And now, I will tell you about our visit to the Dvorat Hatavor visitors center.

 After parking and payment, we started the tour.